Table of Contents

 There are four accepted exceptions to the ban on federal courts hearing these types of cases:

-• It is possible for Congress to suspend or remove a state’s immunity from being sued in a federal court.
+- Congress can suspend or remove a state’s immunity from suit in federal court.
 Congress has to be seen to be absolutely clear in its reasons for taking this step.

 Partial State Sovereign Immunity